privacy-scaling-explorations/pse.dev/articles/a-technical-introduction-to-arbitrums-optimistic-rollup.md

 **The Arbitrum Virtual Machine**

-Since Arbitrum L2 transactions are not executed on L1, they don’t have to follow the same exact rules as the EVM for computation.
+Since Arbitrum L2 transactions are not executed on L1, they don't have to follow the same exact rules as the EVM for computation.
 Therefore, the Arbitrum team built their own virtual machine known as the Arbitrum Virtual Machine (AVM).
 The AVM is very similar to the EVM because a primary goal was to support compatibility with EVM compiled smart contracts.
 However, there are a few important differences.

-A major difference between the AVM and EVM is that the AVM must support Arbitrum’s challenges.
+A major difference between the AVM and EVM is that the AVM must support Arbitrum's challenges.
 Challenges, covered in more detail in the next section, require that a step of transaction execution must be provable.
 Therefore, Arbitrum has introduced the use of CodePoints to their virtual machine.
 Normally, when code is executed, the instructions are stored in a linear array with a program counter (PC) pointing to the current instruction.
 Using the program counter to prove which instruction is being executed would take logarithmic time.
 In order to reduce this time complexity to constant time, the Arbitrum team implemented CodePoints — a pair of the current instruction and the hash of the next codepoint.
 Every instruction in the array has a codepoint and this allows the AVM to instantly prove which instruction was being executed at that program counter.
 CodePoints do add some complexity to the AVM, but the Arbitrum system only uses codepoints when it needs to make a proof about transaction execution.
 Normally, it will use the normal program counter architecture instead.

-There are quite a few other important differences that are well documented on Arbitrum’s site — [Why AVM Differs from EVM](https://developer.offchainlabs.com/docs/inside_arbitrum#why-avm-differs-from-evm)
+There are quite a few other important differences that are well documented on Arbitrum's site — [Why AVM Differs from EVM](https://developer.offchainlabs.com/docs/inside_arbitrum#why-avm-differs-from-evm)

 **ArbOS**

-ArbOS is Arbitrum’s own operating system.
+ArbOS is Arbitrum's own operating system.
 It is responsible for managing and tracking the resources of smart contracts used during execution.
 So, ArbOS keeps an account table that keeps track of the state for each account.
 Additionally, it operates the funding model for validators participating in the rollup protocol.

 The AVM has built in instructions to aid the execution of ArbOS and its ability to track resources.
 This support for ArbOS in the AVM allows ArbOS to implement certain rules of execution at layer 2 instead of in the rollup smart contracts on layer 1.
 Any computation moved from layer 1 to layer 2 saves gas and lowers expenses.